Our English Curriculum: “Everyone has a say. Every child’s voice counts, and everyone has the chance to paint the world from their own perspective.”

 In every aspect of the curriculum, English can be found.
 Our children need to be confident speakers, listeners, readers and writers and need opportunities to use and practice these skills in every subject.
 The English curriculum and the teaching of it has never been more flourished and I am dedicated to ensuring that our children leave this school having the knowledge and skills to be literate citizens in our fast paced, ever changing world.

-The main priority for me, as the English lead, is that our intent of delivering an English curriculum that is about a love of language is well embedded.
+The main priority for me, as the English lead, is that our intent of delivering an English curriculum that is about a love of language that is well embedded.
 I want my subject to be a medium to transport our pupils to places and contexts outside their realm of knowledge and empower them to question and challenge the world around them.

 It is with an unshakeable passion and determination, that myself and the rest of the teaching staff here at Ash Green Primary Academy strive to craft a lifelong love of language and literature.
 The aim for each of our children is based upon the need for them to enter the world of work as articulate and literate individuals with a strong love of reading and writing.
 We recognise the responsibility to send children to secondary school having mastered all basic elements of both of these subjects.
 We aim to ensure that all children have chance to follow an enriching curriculum and have the skills to read effectively for information in their everyday lives.

 Reading for pleasure is at the heart of all that we do here at Ash Green and we have pupils that have developed the habit and passion for reading regularly and widely.
 The vast array of opportunities supports the children in becoming skilled in reading, but most importantly our children love nothing more than getting lost in the pages of a book.
 Early reading is high on our agenda and we recognise that the early years of a child’s life are crucial.
 The experiences that we offer the children in the EYFS and year 1 are fundamental in laying the foundations for future reading success.
 Reading interest is sparked in our children from day one and children have picture books to read from nursery, leading to phonic based books and on to more complex novels as they reach KS2.
 Class libraries, mystery readers, Grandparents’ visits, daily reading, Reading Heroes’ and new key stage libraries are all initiatives to encourage regular reading.
-We are also strong advocates author visits to provide enriching and memorable experiences for all of our children.
+We are also strong advocates of author visits to provide enriching and memorable experiences for all of our children.

 We are passionate about eradicating misconceptions around Reading and Writing.
 Take a look at our ‘Rights of the Reader’ and ‘Rights of the Writer’: